 Teacher Jennifer has been working and caring for children aged birth to 17 for the last 20 years, in a wide variety of settings.
-Her teaching style focuses on a child led classroom, and she loves the coop model of teaching and learning as it provides an ideal environment for children to lead and explore with adults as their assistants, and guides when needed.
-Jennifer loves to be silly and taps into a childlike state-of-being to connect with children – she finds this lends itself well to the principles of teaching the whole child.
-By utilizing the practices of emotion coaching and emergent curriculum she believes the classroom can become a magical place where big learning happens in a subtle and authentic way.
-She sees children as capable people ready to contribute to the world around them and aims to have the classroom be a supportive and loving place where the inherent potential of each child is encouraged to bloom and grow.
+Her teaching style centers around a child led classroom.
+She loves the coop model of teaching and learning as it provides an ideal environment for children to lead and explore with adults as their assistants, and guides when needed.
+Jennifer loves to be silly and taps into a childlike state-of-being to connect with children which lends itself well to the principles of teaching the whole child.
+By weaving together the practices of emotion coaching and emergent curriculum she creates a classroom that can be a magical place where big learning happens in a subtle, authentic, and fun way.
+She sees children as capable people ready to contribute to the world around them and strives to have the classroom be a supportive and loving place where the inherent potential of each child is encouraged to bloom and grow.

-Teacher Jennifer is also the mama to two lovely, lively kids aged 4 and 6, caregiver to her brother who experiences life through the lens of Autism, and is partnered with a devoted mate.
-She loves going camping, getting out on her bike, and is in the process of learning to play the guitar.
+Teacher Jennifer is the mama to two lovely, lively kids aged 5 and 7, caregiver to her brother who experiences life through the lens of Autism, and is partnered with an adoring mate.
+She enjoys time with family, camping, and bike riding.

 I am from Concepción, Chile, but I moved to Seattle on 1997.
 In Chile, I worked as a teacher for 7 years.
 Later in Seattle, I went to graduate school at the University of Washington in the School Psychology department and became a School Counselor.
 After graduating I spent some time raising my 2 children (now 14 and 11), I dedicated time to study more about Adlerian psychology and Positive Discipline.
 When I started working again, I was providing counseling services to children and their families in a local counseling agency.
 I later, worked as a therapist doing FPS (Family Preservation Services) with families that have been reported to CPS.
 I started teaching parenting classes in 2008 and I became a certified PD trainer on 2012.
 Since then I have been training people in Chile, Mexico, Costa Rica and Seattle area.
 I had worked with groups of parents from different cultures, in different countries, and with teachers and school personnel from the big Seattle area.
 The work with parents is one of my passions.
 The positive changes that I see families experiencing when they take small steps toward change gives me a lot of satisfaction.